 How to grow Fatsia japonica

-Fatsia japonica is versatile and can be grown in a variety of locations, from shady garden spots to hot sunny patios.
-It also works well as a house plant, preferably in a cool, well-ventilated room with no central heating (a conservatory is ideal).
-Plant in spring into moist but well-drained, fertile soil, with added well-rotted compost or manure.
+Fatsia japonica is versatile and can be grown in a variety of locations, from shady garden spots to warm patios, but you may find that young foliage gets burned if exposed to too much strong sunlight.
+It also works well as a house plant, preferring a cool, well-ventilated room with no central heating (a conservatory is ideal).
+Plant in spring into moist but free-draining, fertile soil, with added well-rotted compost or manure.
 Keep well watered initially while the plant settles in, and then water in dry conditions only.
 Propagate from semi-ripe cuttings in late summer.

 More on growing Fatsia japonica: